MicrosoftDocs/quantum-docs/articles/how-to-use-the-python-SDK.md

 from azure.quantum import Workspace

 workspace = Workspace(
-    resource_id = "" # The Resource ID for your Azure Quantum Workspace
+    resource_id = "", # The Resource ID for your Azure Quantum Workspace
-)
-workspace.login()
+    location    = ""  # The Azure region in which the Azure Quantum Workspace was created (optional, defaults to "West US") ) workspace.login()
 ```